 Furthermore, you can take German as a subject in 9 of the 25 South African universities, for example at the University of Cape Town, North West University, Rhodes University, University of Pretoria, University of the Free State, University of the Western Cape, University of the Witwaterstand, University of Zululand and Stellenbosch University.

 Many of these universities offer exciting exchange programmes with German universities.
-The University of the Witwatersrand regularly sends students to Germany for summer or winter courses.
+Universities in South Africa regularly sends students to Germany for summer or winter courses.